MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 .. note::

-   If you are using another IDE than Android Studio, please have a look at :ref:`sdk_6_build_executable` section.
+   If you are using an IDE other than Android Studio, please have a look at :ref:`sdk_6_build_executable` section.
    Come back on this page if you need to activate an Evaluation License.

 * Double-click on the :guilabel:`buildExecutable` task in the Gradle tasks view.